-“China Rx exposes the scary truth that a great number of prescription drugs and over-the-counter medicines in the U.S. have ingredients from China.
-Import standards should be toughened, pharmaceutical companies required to label a drug’s origins, and dependence on drugs from China reversed.”
+“China Rx exposes the scary truth that a great number of prescription drugs and over-the-counter medicines in the United States have ingredients from China.
+There should be tougher import standards, a requirement for pharmaceutical companies to label a drug’s origins, and a reversal of US dependence on China.”

 —Jim Guest, former president, Consumer Reports

-“The authors have done a great service by examining America’s dependence on China for essential medicines and how it happened.
-China Rx is a wake-up call for the public and policymakers to bring drug manufacturing home, safeguard American jobs, and strengthen national security.”
+“A wake-up call for the public and policy makers to bring drug manufacturing home, safeguard American jobs, and strengthen national security.”

 —Scott N. Paul, president, Alliance for American Manufacturing

 “The authors tell how the institutions we trust have sold out to China and thrown American patients under the bus!
 As a quality professional, I am appalled that so many people care more about cost than the quality of our medicines.
 China Rx would make a great suspense thriller movie.”